 The Stranger in the Woods

 In 1986, a shy and intelligent twenty-year-old named Christopher Knight left his home in Massachusetts, drove to Maine, and disappeared into the forest.
 Many people dream of escaping modern life, but most will never act on it.
-A true story of a man who lived alone in the woods of Maine for 27 years, making this dream a reality; not out of anger at the world, but simply because he preferred to live on his own.
+A true story of a man who lived alone in the woods of Maine for 27 years, making this dream a reality; not out of anger at the world, simply because he preferred to live on his own.